KYL92/Face_analysis_android/README.md

 This project has been tested on the Galaxy s10 5G.

-In this test device, the face detection and landmark detection speed per frame is measured around 10~20ms.
+In the test, the face detection and landmark detection speed per frame is measured around 10~20ms.

 ## **How to Use**